SharobSinha97/ActivityRecognition/README.md

 In the dataset it is observed that in the 'label' column there are repetative classes like,
 2: "Standing Up, Walking and Going up\down stairs" is a merged class of 3,4 and 5.
 We have checked the value counts for each classes and decided to delete the lower count classes i.e., 5,2 and 6.
-1    608667
+<li>1    608667</li>
-7    593563
+<li>7    593563</li>
-4    357064
+<li>4    357064</li>
-3    216737
+<li>3    216737</li>
-5     51498
+<li>5     51498</li>
-2     47878
+<li>2     47878</li>
-6     47770
+<li>6     47770</li>
 Name: 4, dtype: int64
 Now, The selected classifier, the KNN model is used and the range for the value of K is taken from 15 to 50 to select the best value of K.
 Although the training and testing accuracy was promising (in most cases, training : 82%, testing : 80%) but the Error Rate was fluctuating from K value 29 to 50.
 So, we decided to add another feature column containing the average of x acceleration, y acceleration and z acceleration for each rows.

 After this, we fit our data to the selected KNN model ranging the value of K from 5 to 50, with intervals of 2 which resulted a smooth Error Graph and a promising training and testing accuracy.
 We finally decided to select the value of K as 29 for our final model, since the values after that subtly starts to fluctuate.
-The final model gives accuracy as training data: 0.817491, testing:	0.809497 which increased by 5% from the last model(where all the label classes were included) and an error rate of 0.19053
+The final model gives accuracy as training data: 0.817491, testing:	0.809497 which increased by 5% from the last model(where all the label classes were included) and an error rate of 0.19053.
+This model is saved as a pickle file in the "models" folder as "final_model.sav" is the required machine learning model.

 ## Conclusion
 This project was aimed at designing a model which would predict the 5 different activities based on the raw data.
 For developing this model, we applied data cleaning